undus5/undus/content/posts/qemu-install-windows11-guest.md

     socat - UNIX-CONNECT:/tmp/monitor.sock
 ```

-`id` is required and can be arbitrary name, if missing , you will not able to detach the device.
+`id=` is required, if missing, you will not able to detach the device, it can not
+be arbitrary name according to my experiment (didn't find any description in documents),
+I guess it is limited to the form similar to a varible name,
+which is must started with letters, may have numbers followed.

 List attached devices: